 How to practice these techniques

 Practice these techniques at different times during the day, each session lasting a few minutes: in the morning after we wake up with the window open (even during the cold season, dressed appropriately of course).
-The effects are immediate and proportional with the duration, increasing noticeable.
+The effects are immediate and proportional to the duration, increasing noticeably.

 Benefits of breathing exercises

 Studies regarding this matter have shown that the mere control of the breath induces deep relaxation and increases the body’s temperature, favoring a state of peace.
 The breathing therapy is very effective in the treatment of many ailments, such as:

 - sleep disorders;